 For instance, the Echo Dot lets you set routines.
-A morning routine might include the gradual turning on of lights in your bedroom, the playing of music and the starting of the coffeemaker.
-Likewise, a DIY home security system such as one from Abode functions as a hub but isn’t marketed as such.
+A morning routine might include the gradual turning on of lights in your bedroom, the playing of music, and the starting of the coffeemaker.
+Likewise, a DIY home security system such as Abode functions as a hub but isn’t marketed as such.

 The reality is that plenty of people want peace of mind with their home automations—that they’ll work as they should and when they should.
 Many folks also need compatibility with a wide mix of IoT products.
 To that end, the Samsung SmartThings Hub v3 (which is, sadly, no longer offered) is a great option.
 While some of its automations are stored in the cloud, the majority of its Z-Wave and ZigBee devices can run locally (not in the cloud).3 Planning ahead ensures that most or all of your automations still work when the internet goes kaput.

 Another hub, the Hubitat Elevation, offers even more room for customization and works even if your internet connection goes down.